 We hope the Government is correct, but as we progress through a recession where liquidity is likely to be a challenge for many, it seems anomalous that the Government have chosen to implement a policy which could make it harder for SMEs to access much-needed finance.

-If you would like to talk to one of our team about the Finance Act 2020 and how this might impact you, then please feel free to get in touch with your usual PB contact, or Tim Smith from our Recovery and Turnaround team.
+If you would like to talk to one of our team about the Finance Act 2020 and how this might impact you, then please feel free to get in touch with your usual PB contact, or Matt Howard from our Recovery and Turnaround team.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.